 Meiko: Leave the Lights On

 I’m a rocker at heart–one glance at my hair (and tattoos, and clothes, okay I get your point) will tell you that.
 I cut my teeth on Nirvana, R.E.M., and Guns ‘N Roses.
 But I do loves me some good pop music, especially anything with a quirky vocal or an alt or indie bent.

-ALL IT TAKES IS ONE SONGAbout once a year a song will catch hold of my brain and refuse to let go.
+About once a year a song will catch hold of my brain and refuse to let go.
 In 2012, it was Gotye’s “Somebody That I Used To Know.”
 I played that one over and over until my family and friends begged me to stop–but I ended up inhaling everything Gotye released, and Kimbra, too for that matter.
 Last year, it was “Off to the Races” by Lana Del Rey, which began as a humming-it-in-the-shower sort of thing and rapidly became an obsessive, play-it-incessantly sort of thing.
 I was forced to buy Lana’s entire catalog just to dilute my nearly maniacal need to hear that song.
 In fact, excuse me while I go put it on.

 My resistance to purchase is stronger than I’m proud to admit, particularly since the advent of Spotify, which allows me to play a song to death without ever paying a dime.
 But after a ten-day bender of Meiko on a loop, I relented.
 I bought The Bright Side, Meiko’s sophomore effort, and one of her EPs besides, and I don’t regret either purchase.
 Packed with gems like “I’m Not Sorry” and “Stuck On You,” the album would be more than worth the $7.99 I paid even without “Leave The Lights On,” which is by far the strongest track.